 Train connectivity made travel to and from the hills easier.
 It brought a cultural exchange between the people of hills and plains.
 This, in turn, led to an exchange of material goods and over a period of time they each influenced and became a part of each other.

 Riding the Darjeeling Himalayan Railway

 I got the first glimpse of Darjeeling station and the steam engine parked there as soon as we drove into Darjeeling.
 Next day morning we had nothing else planned except exploring the heritage train and its companion stations at Darjeeling and Ghum.
 Since we could not book our tickets online, we reached a good hour earlier – there was no way we could miss the ride.
 Our hotel guy kept assuring us that there are hardly any tourists and we would easily get the ticket.
-Well, we did get the ticket but we also learnt that all the joy rides on toy train run full all the time.
-After ages I filled the railway reservation form and got a paper ticket.
+Well, we did get the ticket but we also learned that all the joy rides on toy train run full all the time.
+After ages, I filled the railway reservation form and got a paper ticket.

 Minimal changes have been done to the Darjeeling Himalayan Railway since its inception in 1881.

 We wanted to ride the steam engine but then I realized there is Diesel engine that just follows the steam engine one.
 I saw a good opportunity to click pictures of the steam engine while in action from my train.
 I did manage to click these small videos of the steam engine that were a sheer beauty to follow.
 Steam engine emitted so much smoke & soot that I am not sure if riding it would have been as pleasant an experience.